-We all know the feeling when we see the perfect item shopping online.
+We all know that feeling when we see the perfect item shopping online.

-Keep size in mind – some photos will end up blurry if compressed or stretched
+- Keep size in mind – some photos will end up blurry if compressed or stretched

 Etsy Photo Sizes

+There are several different areas where you’ll use photos in your Etsy account.
+A few of these areas include product listings, the shop icon, and the shop banner.
 Since these areas are used for different purposes, you’ll need different size photos for each area.
-For example, your shop icon will require a small, square photo while your shop banner will be large and rectangular.
+For example, your shop icon will require a small, square photo, while your shop banner will be large and rectangular.

 Listed below are the recommended Etsy photo sizes:

-Etsy listing photo size: 2,000 x 2,000px
+- Etsy listing photo size: 2,000 x 2,000px

-Etsy shop icon size: 500 x 500px
+- Etsy shop icon size: 500 x 500px

-Etsy banner size: 1600 x 400px
+- Etsy banner size: 1600 x 400px

 How many photos can you upload on Etsy?